 RN supervisors oversee a team of nurses, ensuring they provide high-quality patient care.
 They schedule shifts, provide patient care, and develop procedures aligned with internal policies and external regulations.
-RN supervisors work in hospitals and long-term care facilities, and most possess a bachelor's degree and several years of experience.
+RN supervisors work in hospitals and long-term care facilities.
+Most supervisors have a bachelor's degree and several years of experience.

 - Pediatric Nurse

 Pediatric nurses care for children from birth through adolescence.
 They work in hospitals, clinics, and doctors' offices.
 Some pediatric nurses specialize in a field like cardiology, neonatology, or trauma.
-Pediatric nurses take vital signs, interview parents and patients, and assess patient needs.
+Pediatric nurses take vital signs, interview patients and their parents, and assess patient needs.

 Master's Degree in Nursing

 A master's degree in nursing can lead to nursing management and advanced practice nursing roles.
 Specialized MSN programs prepare nurses to work as nurse practitioners, nurse anesthetists, and nurse midwives.
 According to the BLS, the median annual salary for nurse practitioners is $109,820.

 Nurses who earn an MSN can also move into educational or leadership roles, such as nurse educator and nursing manager.
 During a master's program, nursing students gain advanced clinical skills and specialize their training.
 Prospective graduate students can read this guide to learn more about MSN programs.